Please

 The building on the right is the old Lang Hotel, in the triangle of what became

-Jackson Avenue and Cold Spring Road.
+Avenue and Cold Spring Road.

 It was built c.
 1824 when Syosset was known as Eastwoods.